Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are crucial in AI systems, but pose challenges in culturally diverse regions like South Asia.
-Prevalent South Asian biases include gender, religion, marital expectations, childbearing expectations, and practices like patriarchy and purdah, which isolates women from community opinion by wearing concealing clothing \cite{sahu_2023_purdah}.
+Large Language Models (LLMs) are increasingly central to AI systems, but usage raises unique challenges in culturally diverse regions such as South Asia.
+Prevalent South Asian biases include gender, religion, marital expectations, childbearing expectations, and practices like patriarchy and purdah.
+In South Asian societies, purdah refers to socioreligious practices that restrict women's visibility and social roles by concealment through clothing \cite{sahu_2023_purdah}.
+Patriarchy refers to structural dominance of male-centered norms \cite{Pierik_definition_patriarchy_2022}, often shaping expectations about marriage, childbearing, and women's behaviors.
+Marriage and childbearing are considered ideal in this region.
+These concepts surface through biased roles and values (e.g., undue value on marital status, men depicted as decision-makers, women without children as ``barren''), constraints on women's autonomy, and reinforcement of gendered expectations.
 These biases risk perpetuating harmful stereotypes, marginalizing vulnerable communities, and reinforcing stigmas rooted in patriarchy and purdah.
 We show that multilingual LLMs reproduce and amplify intersectional biases in nuanced ways for everyday tasks, particularly in Indo-Aryan and Dravidian languages.